cloudydeno/deno-kubernetes_client/README.md

 This only requires the `--allow-run` Deno flag.
 For deploying code into a cluster, more flags are necesary; see "Stable clients".

+The `kubectl` client logs the issued commands if `--verbose` is passed to the Deno program.

 Check out `common.ts` to see the type/API contract.

 ## Changelog

+* `v0.1.3` on `2020-12-29`: Improved `KubectlRaw` Patch support.
+    Now supports namespaced resources ;) and knows that subresources can't be patched.

+* `v0.1.2` on `2020-12-27`: Initial `KubectlRaw` Patch support.
+    Also exports the `Reflector` implementation and plumbs the unstable `Kubeconfig` client more.

+* `v0.1.1` on `2020-12-24`: Add a generic Reflector implementation.
+    This is useful for consuming a pairing of list & watch APIs.

-* `v0.1.0` on `2020-11-16`: Initial publication, with KubectlRaw and InCluster clients.
+* `v0.1.0` on `2020-11-16`: Initial publication, with `KubectlRaw` and `InCluster` clients.
-    Also includes ReadableStream transformers, useful for consuming watch streams.
+    Also includes `ReadableStream` transformers, useful for consuming watch streams.

 # Stable clients

 * `KubectlRawRestClient` invokes `kubectl --raw` for every HTTP call.
-    Excellent for development, though some features are not possible to implement.
+    Excellent for development, though a couple APIs are not possible to implement.
     Flags: `--allow-run`
 * `InClusterRestClient` uses a pod's ServiceAccount to automatically authenticate.
     This is what you'll use when you deploy your script to a cluster.
-    Flags: `--allow-read --allow-net --cert=/var/run/secrets/kubernetes.io/serviceaccount/ca.crt` (check )
+    Flags: `--allow-read --allow-net --cert=/var/run/secrets/kubernetes.io/serviceaccount/ca.crt` (unless relocated)

 Incomplete clients: